 For many in the town, the future of these bears is personal.
-Compayre says it took him a good five or so years into the bear business to begin to shake his fear of the animals, yet he has devoted a good part of his life to them.
+Compayre says it took him a good five or so years into the bear business to begin to shake his fear of the animals.
+That hasn't stopped him from devoting a good part of his life to them.
 “You recognize their intelligence—they're not the vicious big beasts that everyone takes them for.
 They have a sense about them of caring," he says.
 "There's no mother on this earth that gives more to her offspring than a mother polar bear."

 Compayre has now worked with the animals for more than 35 years, and he has even dedicated a book to his favorite bear, Dancer, who used to stick his head in the window of the buggy to say hello.
 “Growing up terrified of bears was not a healthy thing,” he says.
 “Somewhere down the road, if you want to live and exist in this town, you have to make an attempt at understanding the animal better so you don't have that fear with them.”